 Remind kids that that the rules about strangers still apply on party nights like Halloween, MyFoxAtlanta adds.
 That means your children should know to never enter the house or a car of a stranger, and to avoid cutting through strangers’ yards, dark alleys, and shadowy trails.
 The American Academy of Pediatrics also advises trick-or-treaters to stick to well-lit streets, sidewalks and established crosswalks.

 Finally, dress appropriately and carry the right props.
 In addition to their candy sack, make sure each child carries a flashlight.
 It’s also helpful for adults to have a cellphone on hand in case of emergency, the American Academy of Pediatrics says.
-The Bibb County and Macon police departments suggests that costumes are made of fire-resistant fabrics (watch out for those jack-o-lanterns!) and are short enough around the feet that tripping dangers are minimized; costumes should not include any sharp props.
+The Bibb County sheriff department suggests that costumes are made of fire-resistant fabrics (watch out for those jack-o-lanterns!) and are short enough around the feet that tripping dangers are minimized; costumes should not include any sharp props.

 Of course, there are loads of other festivities on the docket, with family-friendly Halloween events slated for The Georgia Aquarium, Six Flags over Georgia and other venues.
 But, if you’re celebrating Halloween the old-fashioned way—trick-or-treating in your neighborhood—consider this final helpful reminder from American Academy of Pediatrics: Homes with porch lights on typically are more welcoming of trick-or-treaters.